Kinto/kinto.js/docs/api.md

   }).then(…);
 ```

-### Using Firefox Account

 If your Kinto instance supports it, you can also use a [Firefox Account](https://accounts.firefox.com/) Bearer Token.
-Once obtained, the procedure is the same as with a standard Bearer Token, as documented above.
+Once obtained, the procedure is the same as with a standard OAuth Bearer Token, as documented above.

 ## Fetching and publishing changes